dpouris/goster/README.md

 - Logging:

 	By default Goster handles all incoming requests and Logs the info on the Logs field.
-On the example bellow I create a new instance of Goster server and supply `Goster.Logger` to the Log functions.
+On the example below, we craete a new instance of Goster server and supply `Goster.Logger` to the Log functions.
 	```go
 	import Goster "github.com/dpouris/goster/goster"